Ice-Three/Greenhouse-MQTT-Solution/README.md

 This is produced as a school project at [Novia University of Applied Sciences](https://www.novia.fi/en/) in Finland as a part of our course on Embedded Systems.
 The goal of this project has been to create an MQTT Solution to manage 3 greenhouses with 1 data aggregator each as well as five data collectors each.
-The focus for this has to make the project easily expandable for multiple usage cases with minimal coding needed to expand the project however needed.
+The project was done with the intent to be easily scalable with minimal coding required to deploy the system.
 While the project is scalable and the code has been made to be scalable.
 The restraints of this as a school project means the project has only been tested with a singular aggregator and a singular collector.

 # Table of Contents